-Student Admission to Senior Field Placement
+Student Admission to Senior Practicum Placement

-The Simmons University BSW Program takes great care to only admit into senior year field placement those students who have demonstrated their readiness for the responsibilities and challenges that senior year field placement entails.
-The ability to enter the senior year field placement component is a privilege that is earned by strong foundational course work, including practice-related courses, and satisfactory completion of required service-learning and junior year field placement work.
-Students who move on to the senior year field placement have demonstrated maturity, integrity, and professionalism, and a commitment to a career in social work by being actively involved in their learning and growth.
+The Simmons University BSW Program takes great care to only admit into senior year practicum placement those students who have demonstrated their readiness for the responsibilities and challenges that senior year practicum placement entails.
+The ability to enter the senior year practicum placement component is a privilege that is earned by strong foundational course work, including practice-related courses, and satisfactory completion of required service-learning and junior year virtual practicum placement work.
+Students who move on to the senior year practicum placement have demonstrated maturity, integrity, and professionalism, and a commitment to a career in social work by being actively involved in their learning and growth.

 The end of the junior year marks a critical point in the academic journey of a Simmons University BSW student.
-It is at this point that students must demonstrate readiness to enter the Program's senior year practice sequence and their senior field placement.
-The 100-hour junior year field placement provides an important opportunity for students to develop their practice competencies.
-It is also a vehicle through which student performance is evaluated and readiness for the senior year field placement is assessed.
-Students in their junior field placement are not expected to have mastered the Program's practice behaviors and core competencies.
-Rather, it is anticipated that they will demonstrate the knowledge, values, skills, and cognitive/affective processes that are articulated in the practice behaviors and core competencies at a beginning, foundational level that readies them for the rigors of their 425-hour senior year field placement.
-At the completion of the junior year field placement, a formal evaluation takes place and includes the following components:
+It is at this point that students must demonstrate readiness to enter the Program's senior year practice sequence and their senior practicum placement.
+SW 345X Junior Virtual Practicum Experience Seminar provides an important opportunity for students to develop their practice competencies.
+It is also a vehicle through which student performance is evaluated and readiness for the senior year practicum placement is assessed.
+Students in their Junior Virtual Practicum Experience Seminar are not expected to have mastered the Program's practice behaviors and core competencies.
+Rather, it is anticipated that they will demonstrate the knowledge, values, skills, and cognitive/affective processes that are articulated in the practice behaviors and core competencies at a beginning, foundational level that readies them for the rigors of their 425-hour senior year practicum placement.
+At the completion of Junior Virtual Practicum Experience Seminar, a formal evaluation takes place and includes the following components:

-- 1. Student Assessment by Field Supervisor
+- 1. Student Assessment by Instructor

 - 2. Student Self-Evaluation

-- 3. Performance in Junior Field Seminar
+- 3. Performance in Junior Virtual Practicum Experience Seminar

-- 4. Field Evaluation Conference
+- 4. Practicum Evaluation Conference

 - 5. Performance in Social Work coursework

-In order to be admitted into their senior year field placement, students must achieve a final rating of Satisfactory on the junior year field assessment, completed by the field supervisor at the end of the placement.
-In addition to the assessment completed by the field supervisor, each student completes a Student Self-Evaluation.
-The Student Self-Evaluation is a self-assessment instrument which allows each student to rate their own junior year field placement performance, using the practice behaviors and core competencies, describe specific learning experiences related to each competency, and reflect upon their professional development.
-The reflective component requires students to describe in detail and reflect upon their junior year field experience, articulate their perceived areas of strength and need, and assess their readiness for senior year field placement.
-Each of these documents are reviewed by the BSW program faculty and then discussed with the student in a formal Field Evaluation Conference with the BSW Director of Field Education; additional faculty may attend based upon availability and need.
-During the Field Evaluation Conference, the student's performance in the junior year field placement (as objectively assessed by the field supervisor and subjectively assessed by the student) are reviewed and the student's readiness to enter the senior year field placement is discussed and determined.
+In order to be admitted into their senior year practicum placement, students must achieve a final rating of Satisfactory on the junior year virtual practicum assessment, completed by the instructor at the end of the course.
+In addition to the assessment completed by the practicum supervisor, each student completes a Student Self-Evaluation.
+The Student Self-Evaluation is a self-assessment instrument which allows each student to rate their own junior year virtual practicum placement performance, using the practice behaviors and core competencies, describe specific learning experiences related to each competency, and reflect upon their professional development.
+The reflective component requires students to describe in detail and reflect upon their Junior Virtual Practicum Experience, articulate their perceived areas of strength and need, and assess their readiness for senior year practicum placement.
+Each of these documents are reviewed by the BSW program faculty and then discussed with the student in a formal Practicum Evaluation Conference with the CompleteDegree BSW Director of Practicum Education; additional faculty may attend based upon availability and need.
+During the Practicum Evaluation Conference, the student's performance in the Junior Virtual Practicum Experience (as objectively assessed by the instructor and subjectively assessed by the student) are reviewed and the student's readiness to enter the senior year practicum placement is discussed and determined.

-Assessment of Student Performance in Field Education
+Assessment of Student Performance in Practicum Education